datarefuge/workflow/docs/describing.md

     - The syntax will be:
      `https://www.datarefuge.org//dataset/[datasetNameGeneratedByCkan]`
 - Add any useful notes to document your work.
-- Check the Describe checkbox (on the right-hand side) to mark that step as completed.
+- Check the Describe checkbox (far right on the same line as the "Describe" section heading) to mark that step as completed.
 - Click `Save`.
-- Click `Check in URL`, to release it.
+- Click `Checkin this URL`, to release it.

 ## Possible Tools: JSON Viewers